dwkstuart/xml-rule-builder/README.md

 - `onXmlChange?: (xml: string) => void` - Callback when XML changes
 - `initialRules?: RuleBlock | null` - Initial rule structure
 - `onValidationChange?: (isValid: boolean, errors: string[]) => void` - Callback when validation changes
+- `config?: XmlRuleBuilderConfig` - Configuration for custom types

 ## Default Rule Types

-The library includes these default rule types that can be modified:
+The library includes default rule types that can be replaced or extended:

 - **Age**: Equals, Less Than, Greater Than, Between
 - **Date of Birth**: Before, After, On, Between